Most parents assume that not punishing means permissive parenting. But resisting the urge to punish doesn't mean we don't set limits!

 In fact, neither permissive parenting nor authoritarian parenting work to raise self-disciplined kids.
 The research on this is very clear: the

 children who develop self-discipline, resilience, and emotional intelligence are raised with empathic limits.
-Limits give children essential practice
+That's because limits give children essential

-in shifting gears between what they want, and something they want more--which is to cooperate and contribute.
-But--and this is essential--the child
+practice in shifting gears between what they want, and something they want more--which is to cooperate and contribute.
+But--and this is essential--the

 Setting limits with empathy means we:

 - Set limits in a way that empathizes with our child's feelings and helps him process them.